moiSentineL/moisentinel.github.io/src/blog/Failures in Complex Software Systems.md

 3. Misinformation during elections
 4. Pandemic misinformation: consider every false information we got during COVID-19..
 ## What do we learn?
-Technology is equivalent to the fire for the *[Homo erectus](https://en.wikipedia.org/wiki/Homo_erectus)*.
+Technology for us, is equivalent to the fire for the *[Homo erectus](https://en.wikipedia.org/wiki/Homo_erectus)*.
 It is helpful, but very, very dangerous if not used carefully.